Richard Hamilton (basketball): College career

-NBA career
+Professional career

-Washington Wizards (1999–2002)

 Hamilton was selected with the 7th pick in the 1999 NBA draft by the Washington Wizards.
 In his first career game, Hamilton recorded 10 points in almost 16 minutes of playing time on a 94–87 win over the visiting Atlanta Hawks.
 On November 12, Hamilton recorded 13 points and a career-high 8 rebounds on a 104–95 loss to the Miami Heat.
 In his rookie season, he played in 71 games with 12 starts and averaged 9 points a game backing up veteran shooting guard Mitch Richmond.
 The Wizards won 29 games, however, and failed to make the playoffs.

 In the following year, Hamilton played more at the small forward position and started in 42 of 78 games and doubled his scoring average to 18.1 points a game.
 On November 8, 2000, Hamilton recorded a career-high 30 points, 3 rebounds and 3 steals in a 102–86 home loss to the New Jersey Nets.
 The Wizards did not improve, however, winning only 19 games for the season.
 In the off-season, Michael Jordan announced that he would return to the court for the Wizards, and Doug Collins was hired to coach the team.

 With Jordan now the team's small forward, Hamilton moved back to shooting guard and assumed the starting role.
 Hamilton and Jordan were limited to 60 games due to injuries, but the duo helped improve the team's final record to 37–45, effectively an 18-game improvement over the previous season.
 Though they missed the playoffs, Hamilton averaged 20 points a game for the season while finishing second in the league in free throw percentage, shooting 89 percent from the free throw line.